 For those leaving the University mid-semester for any reason, check out with the Student Life Department and the appropriate Resident Director during office hours Monday through Friday.
-Also, the student must complete the checkout sheet and turn in room keys.
+Also, the student must complete the checkout sheet (Room Condition Report) and turn in room and lounge keys.
 A forwarding address must be left with the Mail Room and the appropriate paperwork must be completed with the Registrar's Office.